What is in this leaflet

 Discontinue treatment and tell your doctor or pharmacist if you develop a local reaction to this product.

-See your doctor if the symptoms are not gone within 4 days.
+See your doctor if the symptoms do not improve within 4 days or if the problem returns within 2 months.

 Things you must not do

-Do not take Canesten Thrush Treatment to treat any other complaints unless your doctor tells you to.
+Do not take Canesten® Clotrimazole Thrush 1 Day Pessary & Cream to treat any other complaints unless your doctor tells you to.

 Do not give your treatment to anyone else, even if you suspect they have the same condition as you.